yannickdusch/qsense/confocal/README.md

 - `identify_devices.py` that scan for KSG and KPZ with serial "29501986" and "59000407"
 - `kpz101x_test.py` that send a sinusoidal signal to control kpz voltage of the x axis or send a signal given in input
 - `ksg101x_test.py` that permanently retrieve the value given by the gauge of x axis
+- `closed_loop_prompt.py` that make KPZ and KSG work together to control precisly the position of the stage, an input of the position will be asked